Nantucket Memorial Airport: History

 In the late 1930s, Leslie Holm, a farmer in Nobadeer, plowed over and smoothed some of his cornfields with the help of David Raub, a former test pilot who had moved to Nantucket, and together they formed the Nobadeer Flying Service with three small planes they had bought for charter and instruction.
 Soon, they began allowing the Town of Nantucket to use fields on his property as an airfield.
 Holm's farmhouse, located at the intersection of Old South and Nobadeer Farm Roads, is still standing today, although airport buildings have been built around it.

 During World War II, the U.S. Navy took control of the airport and operated it as Naval Auxiliary Air Facility Nantucket.
 The Navy constructed temporary bunkers and buildings, of which the buildings were torn down after the war.
 The bunkers, which were constructed using concrete and steel, are currently used for airport storage.

+The airport was returned to the Town of Nantucket on June 20, 1946 and on August 25, 1946 it was dedicated as Nantucket Memorial Airport to honor the 11 Nantucket men who lost their lives in the war and all the people from Nantucket who served in the war.